rockero-cz/rockero-wiki/en/architecture.md

 - URLs should be in plural.
 - Each route should have name.
-- Routes should be groupped by entities.
+- Routes should be grouped by entities.

 ```php
 Route::middleware('auth')->group(function () {